 (10) Retention of Financial Records.
 Records which are maintained as part of school internal funds and public records under Florida Statutes may not be destroyed or otherwise disposed of without specific authorization.
 All requests for disposition of school internal fund records after completion of an audit shall be referred to the staff members designated by the Superintendent to manage records retention.
 Records shall not be destroyed without written authorization.

 LAWS IMPLEMENTED: 230.23005(2)(e); 237.02(4), F.S.

 STATE BOARD OF EDUCATION RULES: 6A-1.001; 6A-1.085; 6A-1.087; 6A-1.091

-Adopted: November 9, 1998 Revision Date(s): Formerly: 6.03(1)(2); 6.30
+Formerly: 6.03(1)(2); 6.30